AssetBlock/arc-01/README.md

 ##### Transfer Request Types

-**BASIC**: A standard transfer used for primary and secondary market issuance.
+**BASIC**: A standard transfer used for primary issuance and secondary market transfers.
 The requesting party expects a transfer to be honored pending the proper checks.

 **CHECK**: A facsimile of a real transfer.
 Compliance manager would post a transaction that indicates whether or not a transfer would be  approved or denied with transfer quantity 0 in either case.